4anti/Netflix-Auto-Skip-Intro/README.md

 Download the files and put it inside a folder.

-Head over to [Opera Extensions](opera://extensions) to upload the package.
+Head over to opera://extensions to upload the package.

 Turn on Developer Mode.